Ahoy, me hearties - here be laughter!

 What's it about?

-Three pirates meet in a tavern and exchange tall tales about various monsters they have each encountered.
-They boast about their exploits and laugh about the unfortunate fates of the beasts they bested.
+Three pirates meet in a tavern and exchange tall tales about various monsters they've encountered.
+They boast about their exploits and laugh at the unfortunate fates of the beasts they bested.
 The pirates are having a great time, until there's a loud knock on the door of the inn.
-I don't want to give too much away, but by the end of the story, the reader is left in no doubt of who has won the battle of pirates vs monsters.
+I don't want to give too much away, but by the end of the story, the reader is left in no doubt about who has won the battle of pirates vs monsters.

 What can we learn?

 Always tell the truth because fibbing can get you into BIG trouble.
 Oh, and to beware of the Hockler, the Crunk and the Muncher!

 What makes this story stand out?
 It has a theatrical quality, making it so much fun to read aloud.
 A fast-paced and exciting rhyming text builds up to a hilarious reveal at the end (which I won't spoil).
 It's brilliant how this plays with the reader's expectations.
 I was delighted to see a female pirate included in the dastardly trio and the illustrations are fabulous too.